Who Is Most Commonly Responsible for Sexual Assault?

 - Clergy: Clergy sexual assault is one of the most common—and now one of the more prominent—types of sexual assault.
 Those in the clergy are often trusted, and they may break this trust with this heinous act.

-- Nursing Homes: Many nursing home residents suffer from sexual assault due to staff, visitors, other residents, or even family members.
+- Nursing Homes: Many nursing home residents suffer from sexual assault by staff, visitors, other residents, or even family members.

 - Employers: Employers often use their position of power to take advantage of victims and exploit their position.
 Employees are often threatened with termination if they report an incident.